 But the paternal functions should not be underestimated.
 The fathers do not only provide basic needs of the children but also capable of motherly functions, especially to their daughters.

-Best indicator of healthy father-daughter relationship
+The best indicator of a healthy father-daughter relationship

 - He combs her hair